RafaelAmauri/Image-Studio/README.md

 You can specify what operations you want by the command line.
-For example, to quantize an image with 8 colors and use dithering, you could run
+For example, to quantize an image with 8 colors, you could run

-    python3 main.py -i path/to/image --quantize 8 --dithering
+    python3 main.py -i path/to/image --quantize 8

-The file [include/parser.py](include/parser.py) displays all the valid operations.
+Please check the file [include/parser.py](include/parser.py) displays all the valid options.